eparamasari/AutoML_vs_HyperDrive_Classification_Azure_ML/README.md

 This project uses:

 - Jupyter Notebook 6
-- Python 3.7
+- Python 3.6
+- Azure ML Studio
-- Azure ML
+- Azure ML SDK

 ## Dataset

 ### Overview

 This is a binary classification task that will predict death by heart failure.
-The dataset was acquired from Kaggle at <https://www.kaggle.com/andrewmvd/heart-failure-clinical-data>.
+The dataset was initially acquired from Kaggle at <https://www.kaggle.com/andrewmvd/heart-failure-clinical-data>.
 The dataset has thirteen columns and can be used to predict whether the event of death occur or not.

 ### Task